robisim74/qwik-speak/README.md

 See [Qwik Speak Extract](./docs/extract.md) for more information on how to use it.

+## Automatic translation
+To automatically translate files, an external command is available that uses OpenAI GPT Chat Completions API.

+See [GPT Translate JSON](./docs/gpt-translate-json.md) for more information on how to use it.

 ## Production
 Using _Qwik Speak Inline_ Vite plugin, translations are loaded and inlined during the build.